nestjs/docs.nestjs.com/content/exception-filters.md

 bootstrap();
 ```

-> warning **Warning** The `useGlobalFilters()` method neither set up filters for gateways nor hybrid application.
+> warning **Warning** The `useGlobalFilters()` method does not set up filters for gateways or hybrid application.

-The global filters are used across the whole application, for every controller and every route handler.
-In terms of dependency injection, global filters registered from the outside of any module (as in the previous example above) cannot inject dependencies since they don't belong to any module.
-In order to solve this issue, you can set up a filter **directly from any module** using following construction:
+Global-scoped filters are used across the whole application, for every controller and every route handler.
+In terms of dependency injection, global filters registered from outside of any module (as in the example above) cannot inject dependencies since they don't belong to any module.
+In order to solve this issue, you can set up a filter **directly from any module** using the following construction:

 ```typescript
 @@filename(app.module)